CHIRON Performing Arts

-Exciting performances by world class musicians!
-Multimedia environmental works!
-Speakers on environmental issues!
+Exciting performances by world class musicians.
+Multimedia works.

 CHIRON Performing Arts brings the evolutionary visions of contemporary artists to the community.
 Through concerts of new music and festivals of the arts with themes such as ‘environmentalism’, we reach out to new audiences and demonstrate how The Arts participate in contemporary culture, our every day lives, and contribute to the evolution of humanity.
 While centered in the classical music tradition, we include in our concerts and festivals other artistic disciplines and multicultural approaches.
 The disposition of our events maintains an emphasis on imagination and friendliness.
 We welcome those new to new music and are proud of the enthusiastic responses to our events.

 “One of the finest ensembles of its kind in my experience…” – Karel Husa – Pulitzer /69